 Open to public and retail investors |

 Pre-IPO shares present an opportunity for investors seeking early exposure to promising companies before their public debut.
 While they offer potential for significant returns, they come with heightened risks, regulatory complexities, and limited liquidity.
 Thorough research, compliance adherence, and prudent risk assessment are essential for investors considering Pre-IPO investments.
-Understanding these factors can help investors navigate this specialized segment of the capital markets effectively.
+Understanding these factors can help investors navigate this specialised segment of the capital markets effectively.

 This content is for informational purposes only and the same should not be construed as investment advice.
 Bajaj Finserv Direct Limited shall not be liable or responsible for any investment decision that you may take based on this content.